 Step 1: Submission and review of Principal Investigator/Study Chair (PI/SC) New Project Application

-The PI/SC completes a VA Central IRB Form 108, PI/SC New Project Application, and submits it to the VA Central IRB by uploading all applicable documents to the VA Central IRB secure SharePoint site.
+The PI/SC completes a VA Central IRB Form 108, PI/SC New Project Application, as well as all associated forms and documents.
 The VA Central IRB Form 108 was designed to be self-explanatory but if you have any questions on any areas of the application, please do not hesitate to call a member of the VA Central IRB staff for assistance.
 Once the VA Central IRB Form 108 and all other associated documents and forms are complete, call the VA Central IRB Administrator at 202-443-5649 to obtain access to the VA Central IRB secure SharePoint site and to have a folder created for upload of the application documents.

 Upon approval of the PI/SC Application, or approval contingent upon required minor modifications if the study was reviewed by the convened IRB, the study advances to the next step.